franzhaas/robotframework-construct/README.md

 ## Quality Control Measures

 Examples and acceptance tests using Robot Framework are provided.
-Unit tests are not currently planned.
+Unit tests are not a priority.

 ### Mutation Testing